Abellegese/BirdNet/README.md

 ### Python API

 You can also use the Python API to train your model programmatically.
-Here's an example:

 ```python
 from train import Trainer